Here is our FAQ, split into three main sections:

 Will I need to change the Lotus fuel pump?

-It’s optional but , as with the timing chain advice above, we’re now recommending a new and uprated fuel pump is fitted as part of the converion.
+It’s optional but , as with the timing chain advice above, we’re now recommending a new and uprated fuel pump is fitted as part of the conversion.
 This is because the original fuel pumps are a) up to 20 years old and b) will be running at their maximum output with the Honda engine in place.
-We have new in-tank pumps available for both the S1 and S2 original tanks, and aftermarket tanks, and the specification of these far exceed the original pumps – see our Options page.
+We have new in-tank pumps available for both the S1 and S2 original tanks, and aftermarket tanks, and the specification of these far exceed the original pumps.

 Do I need a new exhaust system?
 What about the catalytic converter (cat)?